OpenActionAPI/docs/src/5_serverbound/settings.md

 ### setGlobalSettings

 Used to set the plugin-wide global settings value.
-When used by the plugin, all property inspectors will receive a `didReceiveSettings` event, and vice versa.
+When used by the plugin, all property inspectors will receive a `didReceiveGlobalSettings` event, and vice versa.

 **Sent by:** Plugin, Property inspector